mishmanners/Twilio-Melb-Soiree/README.md

 3. **Wait for processing** - The AI will transform your photo into an anime-style cartoon
 4. **Receive the result** - The bot will send back your transformed image

-### Bot Messages (Portuguese)

-- When you send a photo: *"Sua imagem será processada em alguns minutos."*
-- When you send text: *"Envie por favor sua selfie para começar."*
-- When sending the result: *"Aqui está sua imagem"*

 ## 📁 Project Structure

 ```